Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What's in this guide?

-How your address impacts your car insurance rates
+How does my address affect car insurance premiums?

 The state you live in has a significant impact on the price of your car insurance.
-For example, car insurance is most expensive in Louisiana and Oklahoma, while Maine tends to have the lowest prices overall.
+For example, car insurance is most expensive in Michigan, while Maine tends to have the lowest prices overall.

 - Population.
 A higher population means more cars on the road, more chance of having an accident and higher premiums.

 - Number of claims.
 The more claims originating from your state, the higher you can expect your premiums to be.